Back to All Events

 Fee: FREE

-Jeff Trollinger has worked with or for the Department (DWR) since 1987 where he began as an undergraduate at Virginia Tech.
-Jeff is originally from Luray, Virginia.
-He has B.S. in Wildlife Management from VA Tech, a second B.S.
-Human Resource Management from Bluefield College and a Graduate Certificate from the Univ. of Wisconsin-River Falls in Wildlife Recreation and Nature Tourism in 2009.
-He helped develop DWR’s Watchable Wildlife Program, managed the program for 10 years and led the team that developed the VA Birding and Wildlife Trail.
+Jeff Trollinger, a native of Luray, Virginia, has worked with or for DWR since 1987, where he began as a Virginia Tech undergraduate.
+Jeff has a B.S. in Wildlife Management from Virginia Tech, a second B.S. in Human Resource Management from Bluefield College and a Graduate Certificate in Wildlife Recreation and Nature Tourism from the University of Wisconsin-River Falls.
+He helped develop DWR’s Watchable Wildlife Program, managed the program for 10 years and led the team that developed the Virginia Birding and Wildlife Trail.
 He led the development of major portions of the Agency’s Inclusive Excellence Strategic Plan and DWR’s Wildlife Viewing Plan.
-In addition to managing the Watchable Wildlife Program he served as the Deputy Director for the Agency’s Bureau of Wildlife Resources for 8 years, and as the Assistant Chief of the Aquatic Wildlife Resources Division for 6 years and as the Wildlife Action Plan Coordinator for the past three years.
+In addition to managing the Watchable Wildlife Program he served as the Deputy Director for the Agency’s Bureau of Wildlife Resources for eight years, the Assistant Chief of the Aquatic Wildlife Resources Division for six years and the Wildlife Action Plan Coordinator for the past three years.
+He has co-authored four publications for which he has received several regional and national awards, and he co-edited a publication with the Colorado Division of Wildlife on Wildlife Viewing and Photography Blinds.

 Support NVBA!
 If you want to see more programs like this, consider making an additional donation to help us recruit excellent speakers in the future.
 Your gift helps us keep our programs affordable.